-- · Connects with fintech associations, and stakeholders across the globe

-- Engages with fintech ecosystems as a firms

-- and connectivity between regions
+- · Connects with fintech associations, and stakeholders across the globe - Engages with fintech ecosystems as a firms - Advocates for open fintech innovation Provide cross-promotional support for and connectivity between regions

 WHO ARE OUR MEMBERS?

 Spanning more than 60 organisations around the world the Network incorporates a wide range of communities and associations that share the same goal connectivity, support and visibility for the ecosystem.
 They include: